ONU-ECCS2671-main/hw3-project-iles-gerwi/README.md

 For Student 1, a brief description of what each member function should do is given below:

-1. SongNode* getSongNode(const string song);
+1.	`SongNode* getSongNode(const string song);`

 Traverses the linked list looking for the given song name (string) and returns a node pointer to the first node with a given song name if present, or nullptr otherwise.
 It’s a private helper function.

-2.	void addSong(const string addedSongName);
+2.	`void addSong(const string addedSongName);`

 Should add a new song node with the given string as the song name, at the head of the play list.
 All other song numbers should be incremented since this added song is the top of the play list (number 1).
 Also be sure to update the number of songs in the list.
 Since no artist is given, let it be an empty string.

-3.	void addSong(const string addedSongName, const int songOrder);
+3.	`void addSong(const string addedSongName, const int songOrder);`
+4.
-Should add a new song node with the given string as the song name, at the point in the playlist given by the int songOrder (if songOrder is valid given the list, between 1 and the number of songs).
-All songs at songOrder and beyond (because the new song will supplant the place of the old song at songOrder) should have their song numbers incremented and all pointers should be handled correctly.
-Note that if songOrder < 2, the song should be placed at the head, or if songOrder > numSongs, it should be placed at the tail.
+Should add a new song node with the given string as the song name, at the point in the playlist given by the `int` `songOrder` (if `songOrder` is valid given the list, between 1 and the number of songs).
+All songs at `songOrder` and beyond (because the new song will supplant the place of the old song at `songOrder`) should have their song numbers incremented and all pointers should be handled correctly.
+Note that if `songOrder < 2`, the song should be placed at the head, or if `songOrder > numSongs`, it should be placed at the tail.
 Since no artist is given, let it be an empty string.
 Be sure that your code can handle all special cases (empty list, single node list, placing at head, placing at tail, etc.).

-4.	void deleteSong(const string deletedSongName);
+5.	`void deleteSong(const string deletedSongName);`

-Deletes a SongNode based on the song name, if present.
+Deletes a `SongNode` based on the song name, if present.
 If the song isn’t in the playlist, there is nothing to delete.
 Be sure to handle all special cases (empty list, deleting the only node in a single node list, deleting at the head, deleting at the tail, deleting in the middle, etc.).
 Be sure to handle the pointers around the node to be deleted correctly (no memory leaks or dangling pointers), and be sure to decrement the appropriate song numbers after deleting the node.

-5.	int getSongNum(const string searchedSongName);
+5.	`int getSongNum(const string searchedSongName);`

-Searches for the song in the playlist with searchedSongName and returns its song number if it is found.
-If there is no song with the searched song name, then the function returns -1 (must return an int).
+Searches for the song in the playlist with `searchedSongName` and returns its song number if it is found.
+If there is no song with the searched song name, then the function returns -1 (must return an `int`).

 # Student 2 Member Function Descriptions

 For Student 2, a brief description of what each member function should do is given below:

-1. SongNode* getSongNode(const int songNumber);
+1. `SongNode* getSongNode(const int songNumber);`

-Traverses the linked list looking for the node with the given song number (int).
-For dealing with all ints, it returns head if songNumber < 2, tail if songNumber ≥  numSongs, or the first node pointer to a node whose song number is at least the value of songNumber.
+Traverses the linked list looking for the node with the given song number (`int`).
+For dealing with all ints, it returns `head` if `songNumber < 2`, `tail` if `songNumber ≥ numSongs`, or the first node pointer to a node whose song number is at least the value of `songNumber`.
 It’s a private helper function.

-2. void addSong(const string addedSongName, const int songOrder, const string artistName);
+2. `void addSong(const string addedSongName, const int songOrder, const string artistName);`

-Should add a new song node with the given string as the song name, at the point in the playlist given by the int songOrder (if songOrder is valid given the list, between 1 and the number of songs), and the artist artistName.
-All songs at songOrder and beyond (because the new song will supplant the place of the old song at songOrder) should have their song numbers incremented and all pointers should be handled correctly.
-Note that if songOrder < 2, the song should be placed at the head, or if songOrder > numSongs, it should be placed at the tail.
+Should add a new song node with the given string as the song name, at the point in the playlist given by the int `songOrder` (if `songOrder` is valid given the list, between 1 and the number of songs), and the artist `artistName`.
+All songs at `songOrder` and beyond (because the new song will supplant the place of the old song at `songOrder`) should have their song numbers incremented and all pointers should be handled correctly.
+Note that if `songOrder < 2`, the song should be placed at the head, or if `songOrder > numSongs`, it should be placed at the tail.
 Since no artist is given, let it be an empty string.
 Be sure that your code can handle all special cases (empty list, single node list, placing at head, placing at tail, etc.).

-3. void deleteLastSong();
+3. `void deleteLastSong();`

 Should delete the last song in the playlist (at the tail).

-4. void deleteSong (const int songNumInList);
+4. `void deleteSong (const int songNumInList);`

-Deletes a SongNode based on its position in the list (given by songNumInList).
-It should delete the first song if songNumInList < 2 or the last node if songNumInList ≥  numSongs.
+Deletes a `SongNode` based on its position in the list (given by `songNumInList`).
+It should delete the first song if `songNumInList < 2` or the last node if `songNumInList ≥ numSongs`.
 Be sure to handle the pointers around the node to be deleted correctly (no memory leaks or dangling pointers), and be sure to decrement the appropriate song numbers after deleting the node.

-5. int getSongName(const int songNumInList);
+5. `int getSongName(const int songNumInList);`

-Searches for the song in the playlist with the song number given by songNumInList.
-It should return the head if songNumInList < 2, and the tail if songNumInList ≥ numSongs.
+Searches for the song in the playlist with the song number given by `songNumInList`.
+It should return the head if `songNumInList < 2`, and the tail if `songNumInList ≥ numSongs`.
 For the special case of an empty list, return the string “Empty Play List” (must return a string).